How to Run Docker on Proxmox the Right Way (and Avoid Common Mistakes)

 Wrapping up

 Both Docker and Proxmox are amazing tools for the home lab and allow you to self-host and learn many other different technologies, services, and applications.
-These tools can complement each other.
+I think these tools can complement each other.
 However, as we have explored, there are definitely some things you want to keep in mind and mistakes to avoid when running both in parallel.
 The good thing is that Proxmox has a couple of resources in virtual machines and LXC containers that make great Docker container hosts.
 Using these and noting the pros and cons of each will allow you to use both to their full potential and run containers without issue.
 How about you?
 What are you using in Proxmox to host your Docker containers?

 About The Author